As I've related elsewhere, my goals in designing the house have been:

 Angled corners also work well in other circumstances; in particular, I've always felt that outside corners within interior spaces seem severe and invasive.
 (I'd prefer rounded corners, but they're challenging and costly to build.)
 Once I started down this path, I saw opportunities to use them almost everywhere.
 Here are all of the places where I applied the design element:

-1. The corners of the living space—the genesis of the design element.
+1. The corners of the main living space—the genesis of the design element.

 4. The bathroom sink.
 This grew out of a need to enclose the waste drain vent stack on the left; the countertop was made symmetrical with the addition of the triangular shape on the right, which also encloses the bathroom HVAC vent, and places the light switches within easy reach of the door.

 6. The shower.
-For a long time—indeed, nearly up to the very end—it had all rounded corners; switching to angled corners made it fit better, both structurally and aesthetically.
+For a long time—indeed, nearly up to the very end—it had all rounded corners; switching to angled corners made it fit better, both structurally and aesthetically, and made it much more practical to build.

 7. The headboard.
 Here, the angled corners are horizontal.